 In this respect, Far Cry 2 faces some difficult obstacles.
 At least in American culture, video games are deemed insignificant (and therefore, unintuitively, comedies), even if they deal with significant matters like death.

 The problem is only made more difficult when we consider that the scripted narrative exists only to encourage the player to write his own, in which, unusually, the player is both the author and the protagonist.
 To establish its significance, Far Cry 2 needs to make the player tell a story where he is the tragic hero.

-The way the developers solved this problem is, in my opinion, incredibly clever.
-Far Cry 2 gives the player a variety of morally-abhorrent authorial blocks and a morally upright purpose, and then it proceeds to slowly undermine the player's purpose.
+The developers solved this problem in an incredibly clever way.
+Far Cry 2 gives the player a variety of morally-abhorrent authorial blocks, a morally upright purpose, and then proceeds to slowly undermine that purpose.
 If and when it succeeds, like Othello just after killing Desdemona, the player will discover his tragic fault.

 At first, Far Cry 2 may seem like a stereotypical shooter.13

 The game takes place in a imaginary central African country that is in a state of anarchy and civil war.
 Two factions, the United Front for Liberation and Labour (UFLL) and the Alliance for Popular Resistance (APR), battle for control, fueled on by an elusive arms dealer known as 'the Jackal'.